sergevar/paulgrahamblog/cleaned/road.md

 "I would go farther in saying that because server-based software is so hard on the programmers, it causes a fundamental economic shift away from large companies.
 It requires the kind of intensity and dedication from programmers that they will only be willing to provide when it's their own company.
 Software companies can hire skilled people to work in a not-too-demanding environment, and can hire unskilled people to endure hardships, but they can't hire highly skilled people to bust their asses.
 Since capital is no longer needed, big companies have little to bring to the table."

 [16] In the original version of this essay, I advised avoiding Javascript.
 That was a good plan in 2001, but Javascript now works.

-_Thanks_ to Sarah Harlin, Trevor Blackwell, Robert Morris, Eric Raymond, Ken Anderson, and Dan Giffin for reading drafts of this paper; to Dan Bricklin and Bob Frankston for information about VisiCalc; and again to Ken Anderson for inviting me to speak at BBN.